jmfrank63/quantum/Readme.md

 ## Getting Started

-To get started with these proofs, you need to have Lean and Lake installed.
+To get started with theis proof, you need to have Lean and Lake installed.
 Once they are installed, you can use Lake to build the project:

 ```sh
 lake build